Aldinga, South Australia

-Aldinga /ɔːlˈdɪŋɡə/ is a suburb of Adelaide in South Australia located about 45 km south of the Adelaide city centre in the City of Onkaparinga. it is a small suburb (population around 573 in 2016), about a kilometre east of the edge of the larger suburb of Aldinga Beach, and about 3 km from the beachfront.
+Aldinga /ɔːlˈdɪŋɡə/ is a suburb of Adelaide in South Australia located about 45 km south of the Adelaide city centre in the City of Onkaparinga.
+It is a small suburb (population around 573 in 2016), about a kilometre east of the edge of the larger suburb of Aldinga Beach, and about 3 km from the beachfront.

 History

 Aboriginal use

-Before British colonisation of South Australia, the Kaurna people occupied the land from the Adelaide plains and southwards down western side of the Fleurieu Peninsula.
+Before British colonisation of South Australia, the Kaurna people occupied the land from the Adelaide plains and southwards down the western side of the Fleurieu Peninsula.
 There was a camp at Aldinga known as Camp Coortandillah, and Kaurna people were present living in the Aldinga Scrub until the 1870s, when Bishop Augustus Short sent the remaining people to the mission at Poonindie, thus ending their occupation of the area.
 After they were removed, some Aboriginal people from the Goolwa area (Ngarrindjeri people) occupied the area.
 The Kaurna language name of Aldinga was Ngaltingga.